-Americans Hate Tingle: Manaphy is disliked by many American child fans (and a Base-Breaking Character for teenage and adult fans), due to it having tantrums without May so often, that it constantly comes off as whiny, But In Japan?
+Americans Hate Tingle: Manaphy is disliked by many American child fans (and a Base-Breaking Character for teenage and adult fans), due to it having tantrums without May so often, that it constantly comes off as whiny.
+But In Japan?
 It has beaten fan favorites like Celebi, Jirachi, Shaymin, and Victini in Pixiv's (Japan Only) Popularity Poll.

-Base-Breaking Character: May and Manaphy is either seen as an adorable relationship or a rip-off to Misty and Togepi.
+Base-Breaking Character: May and Manaphy is either seen as an adorable relationship or a rip-off of Misty and Togepi.

 Contested Sequel: If this movie didn't have it hard enough as it is, it had the misfortune of following up Lucario And The Mystery of Mew, widely considered a Surprisingly Improved Sequel and among the best of the Pokemon films.
 To say Temple Of the Sea had pretty lofty expectations to follow is putting it very mildly.